-In the world of pops, Bernhardt has worked with singer-songwriter Ben Folds and soprano Renée Fleming as well as with entertainers from Broadway, including Brian Stokes Mitchell and Kelli O’Hara; from pop, rock and country, including the Beach Boys and Wynonna; and from the Great American Songbook, including Jason Alexander and Ann Hampton Callaway.
-He’s happy to say he rarely has met music he doesn’t enjoy.
+In the world of pops, Bernhardt has worked with stars of Broadway including Brian Stokes Mitchell and Kelli O’Hara, with pop/rock and country acts including the Beach Boys and Wynonna, and with entertainers who perform music from the Great American Songbook such as Jason Alexander and Ann Hampton Callaway.
+He’s seldom met a style of music he doesn’t enjoy.

-Bernhardt, who first appeared with the Grand Rapids Symphony in September 2013 to lead a “Boston Pops Tribute Show,” marked his 24th year this past summer as a regular guest with the Boston Pops, which he first conducted in 1992 at the invitation of then-Boston Pops Conductor, John Williams.
+Bernhardt, who first appeared with the Grand Rapids Symphony in September 2013 to lead a “Boston Pops Tribute Show,” marks his 25th anniversary this summer as a regular guest conductor with the Boston Pops, which he first led in 1992 at the invitation of then-Boston Pops conductor, John Williams.

-Besides the Boston Pops, Bernhardt has been a frequent guest conductor with orchestras including the Baltimore Symphony, the Detroit Symphony, the Cincinnati Pops, the Pittsburgh Symphony, the Dallas Symphony, the Houston Symphony, the Seattle Symphony, the Pacific Symphony, the St. Louis Symphony, and the Edmonton Symphony Orchestra, where he’s served for 11 seasons as conductor of Edmonton’s “Symphony Under the Sky Festival.”
+Besides the Boston Pops, Bernhardt has been a frequent guest conductor with orchestras including the Baltimore Symphony, the Detroit Symphony, the Cincinnati Pops, the Pittsburgh Symphony, the Dallas Symphony, the Florida Orchestra, the Seattle Symphony, the Pacific Symphony, the St. Louis Symphony, and the Edmonton Symphony Orchestra, where he’s served for 12 seasons as conductor of Edmonton’s “Symphony Under the Sky Festival.”

-Bernhardt currently is in his 37th consecutive season with the Louisville Orchestra and in his 21st season there as Principal Pops Conductor.
-He’s also in his seventh season as Music Director Emeritus and Principal Pops Conductor of the Chattanooga Symphony and Opera, where he previously was Music Director for 19 seasons.
+This past season, Bernhardt completed his 36th consecutive season with the Louisville Orchestra and his 21st season there as Principal Pops Conductor.
+He wrapped up his sixth season as Music Director Emeritus and Principal Pops Conductor of the Chattanooga Symphony and Opera, where he previously was Music Director for 19 seasons.
 Since 2012, he’s been an Artist-in-Residence at Lee University.

-Formerly, he was Principal Conductor and Artistic Director of the Rochester Philharmonic; Music Director and Conductor of the Tucson Symphony; Music Director and Conductor of the Amarillo Symphony; and Artistic Director of the Lake Placid Sinfonietta.
+His previous posts include serving as Principal Conductor and Artistic Director of the Rochester Philharmonic, as Music Director and Conductor of the Tucson Symphony, as Music Director and Conductor of the Amarillo Symphony, and as Artistic Director of the Lake Placid Sinfonietta.